 Graduate Admissions Overview

 George Fox University offers master and doctoral degrees in various areas of study and at multiple locations in the state of Oregon.
-Our general program areas include business, counseling, education, leadership, psychology and the ministry programs of George Fox Evangelical Seminary.
+Our general program areas include business, counseling, education, leadership, psychology and the ministry programs of Portland Seminary.

 For specific information in the area of your interest, click here.